AbhijnanVegi/Kurkure/Group Assignment -1.md

 ## Introduction

-The mini world describes the various dog competitions.
+The mini world describes various dog competitions as part of Crufts, the greatest dog event organized by the Kennel Club.
+There are several events as parts of championships for all kinds of dogs in Crufts.

 ## Purpose